Please click here to help David McMurrey pay for web hosting:

 The standard components of the typical technical report are discussed in this chapter.
 The following sections guide you through each of these components, pointing out the key features.
 As you read and use these guidelines, remember that these are guidelines, not commandments.
 Different companies, professions, and organizations have their own varied guidelines for techdocs—you'll need to adapt your practice to those as well the ones presented here.

-The transmittal letter is a cover letter, either attached to the outside of the techdoc with a paper clip or bound within the techdoc.
+The transmittal message is either a cover letter (or memo) or an e-mail.
+The physical letter (or memo) is either attached to the outside of the techdoc with a paper clip or bound within the techdoc.
+The email contains a link to the techdoc or the techdoc attached.
 It is a communication from you—the techdoc writer—to the recipient, the person who requested the techdoc and who may even be paying you for your expert consultation.
 Essentially, it says "Okay, here's the techdoc that we agreed I'd complete by such-and-such a date.
 Briefly, it contains this and that, but does not cover this or that.
 Let me know if it meets your needs."
-The transmittal letter explains the context—the events that brought the techdoc about.
+The transmittal message explains the context—the events that brought the techdoc about.
 It contains information about the techdoc that does not belong in the techdoc.

-In the example of the transmittal letter in the following, notice the standard business-letter format.
+In the example of the transmittal letter, notice the standard business-letter format.
 If you write an internal techdoc, use the memorandum format instead; in either case, the contents and organization are the same:

 First paragraph.
 Cites the name of the techdoc, putting it in italics.
 It also mentions the date of the agreement to write the techdoc.